-Explanation: Potable Water Supply.
+- Finding: Less than significant.
+(Recirculated Sections of Final Revised EIR, § 4.18.5.3.) - Explanation: Potable Water Supply.
 The proposed project would be provided water by Padre Dam Municipal Water District (PDMWD) and sufficient water supplies would be available to serve the proposed project.
 The potable water system for the proposed project would include transmission and distribution pipelines, two storage reservoirs, and two pump stations.
 The proposed water system would be designed to provide a minimum of 2,500 gallons per minute for 3 hours of fire flow for single-family and multi-family residential and 3,500 gallons per minute for 4 hours of fire flow for commercial areas with fire hydrants spaced on average every 300 feet, consistent with the SFD hydrant spacing requirements (City of Santee 1991).
 The proposed water system would be a public water system throughout the project site, designed and installed per PDMWD and SFD requirements.
+PDMWD provided a water availability/will serve form to the proposed project (Appendix P1 of Recirculated Sections of Final Revised EIR).

 The proposed project would implement construction measures outlined in the CFPP to avoid construction-related wildfire impacts from installation of potable water supply infrastructure.
 These measures would include but not be limited to having adequate water available to serve construction activities and providing proper wildfire awareness, reporting, and suppression training to construction personnel.
 Maintenance of potable water supply infrastructure would adhere to policies proposed in the FPP, including implementation of fuel treatment areas along project streets and fire-safe maintenance practices.
 In addition, water storage reservoirs and access roads would have minimum 3-foot-wide FMZs on either side.
 The potable water storage reservoirs would also serve as emergency water storage facilities.
-Fire hydrants would be spaced along Fanita Parkway and Cuyamaca Street per the SFD design standards.
+Fire hydrants would be spaced along Fanita Parkway, Cuyamaca Street, and Magnolia Avenue per the SFD design standards.
 Fire hydrant spacing on neighborhood street would be 300 feet apart.
 Therefore, installation and maintenance of the proposed potable water supply system would not exacerbate wildfire risk.
 Impacts would be less than significant.

-PDMWD would provide Sanitary Sewer System Management. sanitary sewer service for the proposed project.
+Sanitary Sewer System Management.
+PDMWD would provide sanitary sewer service for the proposed project.
 A new gravity sewer system, consisting of 8-inch, 10-inch, and 12-inch pipes, would be constructed on the site to collect and convey wastewater to a 15-inch trunk sewer.
 Ultimately, the wastewater would be conveyed by a gravity system west of Orchard Village on PDMWD property through a 15-inch diameter pipe to a headworks facility that would provide screening and grit removal for the proposed project's sanitary flows or would be conveyed by gravity to the existing 18-inch and 24-inch City of San Diego Metropolitan Wastewater Interceptor.
 The new gravity sewer system would be installed to existing code standards and PDMWD requirements.
 The proposed project would implement construction measures outlined in the CFPP to avoid constructionrelated wildfire impacts from installation of sanitary sewer system infrastructure.
-These measures would include but not be limited to having adequate water available to serve construction activities and providing proper wildfire awareness, reporting, and suppression training to construction personnel.
+These measures would include having adequate water available to serve construction activities and providing proper wildfire awareness, reporting, and suppression training to construction personnel.
 Maintenance of sanitary sewer system infrastructure would adhere to policies proposed in the FPP, including implementation of fuel treatment areas along project streets and fire-safe maintenance practices.
 Therefore, with implementation of the measures described previously, the installation and maintenance of the proposed sanitary sewer system would not exacerbate wildfire risk.
 Impacts would be less than significant.